 Traveling from the UK to Belgium is fast and easy.
 There are several means of transport offering quick and affordable connections between the UK and Belgium.
 In this guide I will try to give you an overview of all different travel methods and help you find out which one fits with your travel style and budget.

-Trains from the UK to Belgium
+Travel from England to Belgium

 The Eurostar train connects London and Brussels through the channel tunnel with maximum speeds up to 300 km’s/hour.
+With a Eurostar ticket you can travel from London to any Belgian trainstation.

 Watch out for special weekend deals and make sure to book your ticket a few weeks in advance to get to lowest fare.